 Turnitin - feedback and marking tool and plagiarism detector

-- July 04,2019 / Digital Capability Digital Communication, Collaboration and Participation Digital Learning and Development / 0 Comments
+- November 21,2022 / Accessibility Digital Capability Digital Communication, Collaboration and Participation Digital Learning and Development / 0 Comments

-- June 06,2019 / Digital Capability Digital Communication, Collaboration and Participation Digital Creation, Problem Solving and Innovation Digital Learning and Development ICT Proficiency and Productivity Information, Data and Media Literacies / 0 Comments
+- January 10,2022 / Digital Capability Digital Communication, Collaboration and Participation Digital Creation, Problem Solving and Innovation Digital Identity and Wellbeing Digital Learning and Development ICT Proficiency and Productivity Information, Data and Media Literacies / 0 Comments

 Day Five: PebblePad PebblePad is an e-portfolio learning journey platform which is all about...